Michal1609/WebHookReceiver/README.md

 4. Start the Windows application and connect to the API
 5. After sending webhooks, notifications will appear in the system tray

+### 📊 Notification History

+The application includes a comprehensive notification history system that allows you to:

+- View all received notifications in a searchable, filterable list
+- See detailed information about each notification
+- Export history to CSV or JSON formats
+- Configure database storage options

+#### Using the History Feature

+1. Click the "View History" button in the main window or select "View History" from the system tray menu
+2. Use the search box to find specific notifications by content
+3. Filter by date range using the date pickers
+4. Filter by event type using the dropdown
+5. Click on any notification to view its details
+6. Use the export buttons to save history to CSV or JSON format

+#### Database Configuration

+The history system supports two database types:

+- **SQLite** (default): Local file-based database, perfect for individual users
+- **SQL Server**: Enterprise-grade database for multi-user or centralized deployments

+To configure the database:

+1. Open Settings from the main window or system tray menu
+2. Navigate to the History section
+3. Enable or disable history tracking
+4. Set the number of days to retain history
+5. Select your preferred database type
+6. For SQL Server, enter and test your connection string

 ### ⚙️ Configuration

 #### API